bathos/Ecmascript-Sublime/README.md

  - Real readme w/ proper examples for each scope
  - At least two themes
  - Build script to automate creating the "for in" expression section
+ - Double-up certain scopes to increase compatibility with other syntax defs
+ - General clean-up, bug fixing and refinements are inevitable as this is pretty young yet

 ## Scopes So Far